ParkJong-Hun/edge-to-easy/README.md

-# edge-to-easy
+# EdgeToEasy

-This library makes it easier to enable Edge to Edge in your Android app.
+A Kotlin library that simplifies implementing Edge-to-Edge UI in Android applications.

+## Development Status

+⚠️ **This library is currently in early development stage.**

+Features and APIs are not yet stable and may change significantly.